larissasthefanny/larissasthefanny/README.md

 👩🏻‍💻  Java Software Engineer at PicPay<br>

-🦋  active in the JavaGirls community
+🦋  Active in the JavaGirls community

 📍  Living in João Pessoa/PB, Brazil